medvekoma/cassandra-presentation/README.md

-# Source code for Cassandra Presentation
+# Source code for a Cassandra presentation

 This folder contains the infrastructure code and examples for a Cassandra presentation.

 The structure of the project is described below.

-## Cluster
+## cluster

 This folder contains the dockerized environment.